Published on

 Tips on how to fix the USB connection to Hyundai:

-If you have a protective case on your phone, be sure to check that the USB cable fits snugly into the phone jack and that there are no obstructions between the case, cable and phone.
+If you have a protective case on your phone, be sure to check that the USB cable fits into the phone jack and that there are no obstructions between the case, cable and phone.

 Also it is advised to clean the phone jack from dirt and dust.
 You can do this with alcohol and an ear wand.